Frontbann: History

 The Frontbann was a reorganized and renamed version of the SA.
 It was created in April 1924 as a substitute for the then banned SA in the aftermath of the failed "Beer Hall Putsch" of November 1923.
 The Nazi Party (NSDAP) including the SA was outlawed by the Weimar Republic government following the putsch.
 The Nazi Party was briefly renamed the National Socialist Freedom Party to maintain its legality and the SA was similarly renamed.
 Like the party it served, the Frontbann included the same members and performed the same functions as its predecessor.
 It contained many of the original members of the SA and was still led by Ernst Röhm.
 Frontbann units were formed throughout Germany.
 Kurt Daluege was the leader of the Frontbann unit in Berlin and Martin Bormann was a member of the unit in Thüringen.
 It had about 30,000 members across Germany.
 The Frontbann was disbanded on February 27, 1925 when the ban was lifted on the Nazi Party and was reformed back into the SA.

 The uniform

 The Frontbann uniform was similar to the Nazi Party SA uniform.
 Instead of a brown shirt and brown cap, they wore a field grey shirt with a grey cap; otherwise, it was the same.
-The arm band was essentially the same as the one of the Nazi Party.
+The arm band was essentially the same as that of the Nazi Party.
 The only change was the placement of a steel helmet at the centre of the red brassard, instead of the black swastika.